ELIUD305KOOME/SA.02-WK2-Code-Challenge/README.md

 #### By *ELIUD305KOOME*

 ## Description
-code challenge to test my
+My name is eliud, am a student at moringa school, am a software developer student. my conctact :0792182559 whatsapp:0792182559 This code challenge test my pontential for coding based on the skills learnt past week.

 ## Installation
 You use git clone to be able to download the documents in the GitHub